-The EHH has been through a 'soft launch' pilot phase during the Autumn of 2017 and is preparing to be fully operational by April 2018.
+The EHH has been through a 'soft launch' pilot phase during the autumn of 2017 and is successfully transitioning into its full operational model.

 School Place Planning & Provision

 Flintshire County Council has a strong track record in strategically managing its school estate through its own resources and through the effective use of grant funding schemes e.g. 21st Century Schools programme in order to manage the effective and efficient delivery of school places.
 It has demonstrated a willingness to take difficult decisions to modernise the school network to improve the quality improving the quality of the learning environment to underpin teaching and learning and address issues related to condition and suitability.